-Financial instruments that subject the Company to credit risk consist primarily of cash and cash equivalents, restricted cash and trade receivables.
-The Company's cash and cash equivalents are held with large established financial institutions.
+Financial instruments that subject the Company to credit risk consist primarily of cash and trade receivables.
+The Company's cash is held with large established financial institutions.
 The Company manages credit risk using credit approval and monitoring practices.
 Management is not materially concerned about the credit quality and collectability of accounts receivables, as our customers are predominantly large in scale and of high creditworthiness, and the concentration of credit risk is limited as our largest customers change year to year depending on which projects are being completed.
-At December 31, 2023, the Company had \$3,288 of cash (December 31, 2022 - \$10,682).
+At December 31, 2024, the Company had \$10,295 of cash (December 31, 2023 - \$3,288).

-(c) Liquidity risk
+Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations.
-Liquidity risk management involves maintaining sufficient cash and cash equivalents and the availability of working capital financing to meet its financial obligations.
+Liquidity risk management involves maintaining sufficient cash and the availability of working capital financing to meet its financial obligations.